60devs/gena/README.md

 gena new post my-post-name
 ```

-generates a new empty post
+generates a new empty post.